What is the Textbook Success Program?

 Why is this a paid program?

 Ever since we began supporting open textbook creation, we knew we would have to find ways to keep our services available in the long term.
 One way that we are doing that is to create infrastructure (a platform, guides, templates, etc.) that anyone can use and remains openly available, remixable, and customizable.
 In order to keep these tools free, updated, and relevant, we need to pay our people.
 Yes, we have funding from the Hewlett Foundation, but we are working on sustainable solutions for the organization and the community.
 As such, we have created a paid offering that will provide intensive and valuable guidance to teams with institutional support.
 The funds received from the Textbook Success Program will support the program itself as well as our other initiatives and regular operations.

 Are the resources used in the Textbook Success Program open and licensed CC BY?

 Yes!
 We’ll be using The Rebus Guide to Publishing Open Textbooks (So Far) which is open, licensed CC BY, and available in multiple formats.
-All other resources created for the Textbook Success Program will be open and licensed CC BY.
+All other resources created for the Textbook Success Program are open and licensed CC BY.
 You can find these regularly updated and customized for each cohort on our platform.
 In addition, all course content is housed in the curriculum hub.